top of page

 1. A, B, C and D.

 XXL stools, skid marks, rabbit pellets, and the urgent need to pee are all signs of constipation.
-For a more comprehensive list of the common signs, download our free infographic, "12 Signs Your Child is Constipated," available on our Downloads in English page.
+For a more comprehensive list of the common signs, download our free infographic, "12 Signs Your Child is Constipated," available on our free Downloads.

 2. C and D.

-the two most common methods used by pediatricians — feeling a child’s belly and asking about the child’s pooping frequency — are highly unreliable.
+two methods commonly used by pediatricians — feeling a child’s belly and asking about the child’s pooping frequency — are highly unreliable.

-A tiny, wiry body can harbor a huge mass of hardened stool that a doctor can’t feel.
-And many severely constipated children poop every day; they don’t fully empty.
-That’s why I X-ray all my enuresis patients.
-I discuss the safety and benefits of X-raying for constipation in our free guide, “When to X-ray a Child for Constipation” and in The M.O.P.
-Book: Anthology Edition.
-It is important to measure the child’s rectal diameter.
+A tiny, wiry body can harbor a huge mass of hardened stool that a doctor can’t feel, and many severely constipated children poop every day, as I explain in Even Severe Constipation Goes Undiagnosed in Bedwetting Children.
+Here’s Why.
+For these reasons, I x-ray all my enuresis patients.
+I discuss the safety and benefits of x-raying for constipation in The M.O.P.
+Anthology.
+It is helpful to measure the child’s rectal diameter.
 A measurement exceeding 3 cm indicates constipation.

 Anorectal manometry is an even more precise, though more invasive, way of detecting constipation, by measuring how stretched the rectum is.
 A balloon is inserted into the child’s anus and then gradually inflated while a machine records the rectal contractions.
 In chronically constipated children, the rectum is so stretched out and floppy that the child may not be able to sense the balloon even when it’s fully inflated.
 Anorectal manometry was used by Dr. Sean O’Regan in the studies that provided the basis for the Modified O’Regan Protocol.